OlivierMartineau/rudi-node-read/CONTRIBUTING.md

 Look through the GitHub issues for features.
 Anything tagged with “enhancement” and “help wanted” is open to whoever wants to implement it.

+### Complete tests

+Test coverage can always get better.
+Don't hesitate to submit a modification.

 ### Write Documentation